nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

 }
 ```

-That's 32 CPU cycles.
+That's 32 CPU cycles per line.
 The sprites fall on a few bad lines and on these scanlines there's only 10 cycles to spare.
 Sure, it's possible to optimize the sprite x-coordinate stores down to 24 cycles with self-modifying code but 10 cycles doesn't seem possible.

 Without bad lines, there's 52 cycles (=63-11 to account for 4 sprites) per scanline which is more than enough to move all the four sprites horizontally.

 If only there were no bad lines..

 You guessed it, right?
 If bad lines are suppressed for the duration of the logo, there will be plenty of cycles to move the sprites.
-Suppressing bad lines can be done the by manipulating the YSCROLL register the same way as with FLD:
+Bad line suppression can be done by manipulating the YSCROLL register just as we did with FLD:

 ```